 - Keen to make a difference in confronting the challenges surrounding waste, and to contribute to the development of sustainable solutions to these challenges?

-- Motivated to spend time working with top companies and research organisations in the recycling sector?
+- Motivated to spend time working with top companies and research organizations in the recycling sector?

 - Driven to become an entrepreneur or intrapreneur who makes innovation happen?

-Graduates of the AMIR programme will be fully equipped to take on professional roles in the recycling sector:
+Graduates of the AMIR program will be fully equipped to take on professional roles in the recycling sector:

 - Materials design

 - Plant administration

 Furthermore, the skills gained are widely required across sectors, including information and communication technologies, building construction, energy, machinery tools, and mobility.
 Graduates also obtain the necessary skills and knowledge to set up their own company or work in sales and marketing.